emsesp/action-automatic-releases/README.md

 1. Generate a changelog from all the commits between this and the previous [semver-looking](https://semver.org/) tag.
 1. Generate a new release and associate it with this tag.
 1. Upload `LICENSE.txt` and any `jar` files as release assets.

-Once again there's an example of this over at [emsesp/GHactions](https://github.com/emsesp/GHactions/releases/latest).

 ```yaml
 ---